Junpengalaitp/book-reading/As a Man Thinketh by James Allen.md

 * What you think can influence your health and wellbeing, so be careful.

-* “Circumstance does not make the man; it reveals him to himself”
+* "Circumstance does not make the man; it reveals him to himself"

-* “Men do not attract that which they want, but that which they are.”
+* "Men do not attract that which they want, but that which they are."

-* “Men are anxious to improve their circumstances, but are unwilling to improve themselves; they therefore remain bound.”
+* "Men are anxious to improve their circumstances, but are unwilling to improve themselves; they therefore remain bound."

-* “He who would accomplish little must sacrifice little; he who would achieve much must sacrifice much; he who would attain highly must sacrifice greatly.”
+* "He who would accomplish little must sacrifice little; he who would achieve much must sacrifice much; he who would attain highly must sacrifice greatly."

 * Your mind is like a garden.
 Your thoughts are what you plant.
 Your actions are what you reap.

 * Suffering is always the effect of wrong thought in some direction.

-* “As the physically weak man can make himself strong by careful and patient training, so the man of weak thoughts can make them strong by exercising himself in right thinking.”
+* "As the physically weak man can make himself strong by careful and patient training, so the man of weak thoughts can make them strong by exercising himself in right thinking."